 The executive masters consists of four core subjects and four electives.
 The program can be completed in 16 months of part-time study online.

 Data Ethics and Regulation

 Data Processing Using R and Python

 Enabling Enterprise Information Systems

 Technology and Innovation Management

-A technology management masters degree gives you strong exposure to key knowledge areas for technology managers.
+An IT management degree gives you strong exposure to key knowledge areas for technology managers.
 You'll learn to handle the management of, for example, information systems, data and analytics, adaptation and digital innovation, machine learning and AI, and cyber security.

 Specific learning outcomes may include the ability to: